iluvjava/Fucking_LeetCode_ShitLikeThat/HackerRank/problems/Count Triplets 1/readme.md

     tuples.
       * The problem becomes similar to couting the number of triplets.
       * Apply recursion here, then we have a general solution to any tupe of discontinous subsequences.

+  * Choice to store other relavent information about the discontinous subsequences give solution to different problems and requirements for outputs.